top of page

 5. Lengthening Wake Windows:

 As your baby approaches the transition to a 3-nap schedule, you can start experimenting with slightly longer wake windows.
-By stretching wake window time between naps by 10 to 15 minutes, you might find that your baby is more tired and ready to sleep for longer periods.
+By stretching wake window by 10 to 15 minutes, you might find that your baby is more tired and ready to sleep for longer periods.
 However, be cautious not to extend wake windows too quickly, as this can backfire and lead to overtiredness.

 nap length, baby sleep

-Transitioning to a 3-Nap Schedule: When and How
+3 Nap Schedule: When and How

 Around the 5 month mark, many babies start showing signs that they’re ready to drop from four naps to three.
 This transition typically happens when your baby can stay awake for longer periods and can connect sleep cycles more consistently.